-I have put together a brief checklist for you to use when conducting due diligence on any small cap stock.
+I have put together a brief guide for you to use when conducting due diligence on small cap stocks.

-When analyzing a stock, there are essentially two different approaches: Fundamental Analysis and Technical Analysis.
+When analyzing a stock, there are essentially two different approaches that an investor can take: Fundamental Analysis and Technical Analysis.
 These are the two major schools of thought when it comes to investment analysis, yet they are at opposite ends of the spectrum.

-When conducting due diligence on a small cap stock, the best approach is a thorough analysis of the company in question, otherwise known as fundamental analysis.
+When conducting due diligence on a small cap stock, the best approach to use is a thorough analysis of the fundamentals of the company in question, otherwise known as fundamental analysis.

 FUNDAMENTAL ANALYSIS (FOR VALUE INVESTORS) refers to the analysis of fundamental aspects of business like financial statements and financial ratios and other factors like economic and others affecting the business to analyze the fair market value of its share/security.
 This method involves determining the fundamental drivers behind the value of an investment.
 If you are a long-term value investor, then you will be using fundamental analysis to evaluate potential investments.

 TECHNICAL ANALYSIS (FOR TRADERS) Involves studying historical price data (charts) and using a variety of indicators (moving average, bollinger bands, RSI, etc. ) to predict future price movements.
 Technical analysts will analyze past trends and changes in price of shares by studying historical information of business.
 In other words, technical analysis is just a fancy term for ‘Charting’.
 If you are a day-trader or swing-trader, you will be using technical analysis to time your entries and exits into and out of positions.

 While these two approaches have their differences, this does not mean there is no overlap.
 Some investors will stick to one method, but the best investors will use a combination of both technical and fundamental analysis.